I have been blown away by the mouse.

 Oh Yeah – You Can Drop Your Kids Off!

-The coffee is never good.
-Of course, the Disney Fantasy had a couple of specialty coffee shops that offered espresso-based drinks for a nominal fee.
-I just figure they should pony-up for Starbucks French Roast at all their dispensers to keep our coffee-addicts happy.
+Is a Disney Cruise experience worth the high cost?
+Not if coffee matters to you… The free coffee is never good.
+Of course, Disney Fantasy had a couple of specialty coffee shops that offered espresso-based drinks for a nominal fee.
+I just figure they should pony up for Starbucks French Roast at all their dispensers to keep our coffee addicts happy.

 Here’s the interesting thing — our shore excursions were fun, but with everything Disney throws at their ships, it’s almost enticing to just stay on the ship and never get off for the stops!
 We had a lot of fun rafting in Jamaica and our stop at Disney’s private island was nice.
 But we were always excited to get back on the ship for more magic after each stop.

 I’d throw in that the biggest difference with Disney is the unexpected magic of combining their brand with a cruise.
 Genius.
-Now that Disney owns properties such as Marvel and Star Wars (to go along with Pixar, Muppets, etc.) there’s immersive aspects of the cruise for just about everyone.
+Now that Disney owns properties such as Marvel and Star Wars (to go along with Pixar, Muppets, etc.) there are immersive aspects of the cruise for just about everyone.